onap/vnfrqts-requirements/docs/Chapter7.rst

 conform, and those where applicable, that suppliers need to use.

-* R-28545 The xNF **MUST** conform its YANG model to RFC 6060, “YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)”
+* R-28545 The xNF **MUST** conform its YANG model to RFC 6060, â€œYANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)â€�
-* R-29967 The xNF **MUST** conform its YANG model to RFC 6022, “YANG module for NETCONF monitoring”.
+* R-29967 The xNF **MUST** conform its YANG model to RFC 6022, â€œYANG module for NETCONF monitoringâ€�.
-* R-22700 The xNF **MUST** conform its YANG model to RFC 6470, “NETCONF Base Notifications”.
+* R-22700 The xNF **MUST** conform its YANG model to RFC 6470, â€œNETCONF Base Notificationsâ€�.
-* R-10353 The xNF **MUST** conform its YANG model to RFC 6244, “An Architecture for Network Management Using NETCONF and YANG”.
+* R-10353 The xNF **MUST** conform its YANG model to RFC 6244, â€œAn Architecture for Network Management Using NETCONF and YANGâ€�.
-* R-53317 The xNF **MUST** conform its YANG model to RFC 6087, “Guidelines for Authors and Reviewers of YANG Data Model Documents”.
+* R-53317 The xNF **MUST** conform its YANG model to RFC 6087, â€œGuidelines for Authors and Reviewers of YANG Data Model Documentsâ€�.
-* R-33955 The xNF **SHOULD** conform its YANG model to RFC 6991, “Common YANG Data Types”.
+* R-33955 The xNF **SHOULD** conform its YANG model to RFC 6991, â€œCommon YANG Data Typesâ€�.
-* R-22946 The xNF **SHOULD** conform its YANG model to RFC 6536, “NETCONF Access Control Model”.
+* R-22946 The xNF **SHOULD** conform its YANG model to RFC 6536, â€œNETCONF Access Control Modelâ€�.
-* R-10129 The xNF **SHOULD** conform its YANG model to RFC 7223, “A YANG Data Model for Interface Management”.
+* R-10129 The xNF **SHOULD** conform its YANG model to RFC 7223, â€œA YANG Data Model for Interface Managementâ€�.
-* R-12271 The xNF **SHOULD** conform its YANG model to RFC 7223, “IANA Interface Type YANG Module”.
+* R-12271 The xNF **SHOULD** conform its YANG model to RFC 7223, â€œIANA Interface Type YANG Moduleâ€�.
-* R-49036 The xNF **SHOULD** conform its YANG model to RFC 7277, “A YANG Data Model for IP Management”.
+* R-49036 The xNF **SHOULD** conform its YANG model to RFC 7277, â€œA YANG Data Model for IP Managementâ€�.
-* R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, “A YANG Data Model for System Management”.
+* R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, â€œA YANG Data Model for System Managementâ€�.
-* R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, “A YANG Data Model for SNMP Configuration”.
+* R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, â€œA YANG Data Model for SNMP Configurationâ€�.

 The NETCONF server interface shall fully conform to the following NETCONF RFCs.

-* R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, “NETCONF Configuration Protocol”.
+* R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, â€œNETCONF Configuration Protocolâ€�.
-* R-04158 The xNF **MUST** conform to the NETCONF RFC 4742, “Using the NETCONF Configuration Protocol over Secure Shell (SSH)”.
+* R-04158 The xNF **MUST** conform to the NETCONF RFC 4742, â€œUsing the NETCONF Configuration Protocol over Secure Shell (SSH)â€�.
-* R-13800 The xNF **MUST** conform to the NETCONF RFC 5277, “NETCONF Event Notification”.
+* R-13800 The xNF **MUST** conform to the NETCONF RFC 5277, â€œNETCONF Event Notificationâ€�.
-* R-01334 The xNF **MUST** conform to the NETCONF RFC 5717, “Partial Lock Remote Procedure Call”.
+* R-01334 The xNF **MUST** conform to the NETCONF RFC 5717, â€œPartial Lock Remote Procedure Callâ€�.
-* R-08134 The xNF **MUST** conform to the NETCONF RFC 6241, “NETCONF Configuration Protocol”.
+* R-08134 The xNF **MUST** conform to the NETCONF RFC 6241, â€œNETCONF Configuration Protocolâ€�.
-* R-78282 The xNF **MUST** conform to the NETCONF RFC 6242, “Using the Network Configuration Protocol over Secure Shell”.
+* R-78282 The xNF **MUST** conform to the NETCONF RFC 6242, â€œUsing the Network Configuration Protocol over Secure Shellâ€�.

 VNF REST APIs
 ^^^^^^^^^^^^^^^